Serrat d’en Vaquer, Perpignan

 Many of these fossils can now be seen in museums in Perpignan, Lyon and Paris.

-Despite it’s name, meaning ‘Hill of Cows’, dog walkers should beware of the proud shepherd attending his flock, and his protective sheepdogs.
+Despite it’s name, meaning ‘Hill of Cows’, dog walkers should beware of the proud shepherd occasionally attending his flock of sheep, and his protective sheepdogs.

 All walkers should beware of another type of animal to be found in the bushes, as this historical site, a breath of fresh air situated above a dense commercial backdrop, is also a meeting and pick up point for shifty looking men in search of a different type of exercise!